 In completing a PhD in English literature at the University of Ottawa, I strengthened my research and writing skills.
 The dissertation boosted my experience with archival research and challenged my abilities to organize a longer document.

 I now teach writing part-time at Humber College.
-I recently helped to launch and develop a new one-year post-graduate Professional Writing and Communications program.
+I recently helped to launch and develop a new one-year post-graduate Professional Writing and Communications program, now in its third year.

 I am web director of the Rowers Pub Reading Series.
-I also volunteer with the Professional Writers Association of Canada, as vice president of membership for the Toronto Chapter.
+I am also a longtime volunteer with the Professional Writers Association of Canada, as former Ottawa chapter president and Toronto chapter vice president of membership, and current Toronto chapter board member and editor of the Networds blog.
+I also belong to the American Society of Journalists and Authors, and Editors Canada.